Twrigh18/Purchasing-Portfolio-SQL/README.md

 <img width="1010" alt="Total Number of all of MY requisitions over $100,000" src="https://github.com/user-attachments/assets/71ed0280-7877-4ce6-84fc-232bd6e403cf">

 The lowest amount I have done on a requestions is **$100,000** dollars.
-It is close to $100,000.
 This is a lot of money.
 I have seen some requisitions that are exactly $100,000 that reach strategic partnerships.
-We usually reassign those requisitions to the sourcing team.
+We usually reassign those requisitions to the sourcing team unless noted.

 ## What is the Average Total Amount of Requisitions Overall I did ?